alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 [^Nuffield]: Nuffield Council on Bioethics (2022) The role of technology in mental healthcare. [https://www.nuffieldbioethics.org/assets/pdfs/The-role-of-technology-in-mental-healthcare.pdf](https://www.nuffieldbioethics.org/assets/pdfs/The-role-of-technology-in-mental-healthcare.pdf)

-But none of these categories are suitable for building a definition of digital mental health technologies writ large.
-For instance, let's look at so-called "digital phenotyping"—an increasingly popular area of digital mental health—, defined as follows:
+But none of these categories are suitable for building a definition of DMHTs writ large.
+For instance, let's look at so-called "digital phenotyping"—an increasingly popular area of digital mental healthcare—, defined as follows:

 > We also introduce the term “digital phenotyping” to refer to the “moment-by-moment quantification of the individual-level human phenotype in-situ using data from smartphones and other personal digital devices.”[^torous]